SLuna-mac/MotorPH-Payroll-System/README.md

-MotorPHPayrollSystem Group 45
+MotorPHPayroll
 CP1 - MS2 Source Code

-Basic Payroll Program

-This program reads employee information and attendance records from CSV files, computes total hours worked per payroll cutoff, and calculates salary including deductions.

-How the Program Works

-Imports

-* BufferedReader and FileReader are used to read CSV files line by line
-* LocalTime and Duration are used to compute working hours
-* DateTimeFormatter is used to parse time values
-* Scanner is used to accept user input

-Main Class and Method
-public class MotorPHPayroll

-* This is the main class of the program
-* The main method starts the system by calling the login method

-Login System

-* The program asks for a username and password
-* Two roles are supported:

-  * employee
-  * payroll staff
-* Incorrect credentials will terminate the program

-Employee Menu

-* Allows user to enter an employee number
-* Reads employee details from employees.csv
-* Displays:

-  * Employee Number
-  * Employee Name
-  * Birthday
-  * Hourly Rate

-Payroll Menu

-* Allows payroll staff to process:

-  * One employee
-  * All employees

-Reading Employee Data

-* The program reads employees.csv line by line
-* Skips the header row
-* Matches the entered employee number
-* Extracts employee details and hourly rate

-Attendance Processing

-* The program reads attendance.csv
-* Matches records based on employee number
-* Extracts:

-  * Date
-  * Login time
-  * Logout time

-Compute Daily Hours

-* Login and logout times are parsed using H:mm format
-* Grace period is applied until 8:10 AM
-* Maximum working time is capped at 5:00 PM
-* One hour lunch break is deducted
-* Total hours are capped at 8 hours

-Cutoff Computation

-* Days 1–15 → Cutoff 1
-* Days 16–end → Cutoff 2
-* Hours are accumulated separately for each cutoff

-Salary Computation

-* Gross salary is calculated using:
-  Hours × Hourly Rate

-* Deductions include:

-  * SSS (based on salary bracket from SSS_Table.csv)
-  * PhilHealth (3% with limits applied)
-  * Pag-IBIG (1% or 2% capped at 100)
-  * Tax (based on taxable income brackets)

-* Net Salary is computed as:
-  Gross Salary − Total Deductions

-Output

-* Displays per employee:

-  * Cutoff 1 Hours and Salary
-  * Cutoff 2 Hours and Salary
-  * Total Deductions
-  * Net Salary

-Notes

-* CSV files must be in the same directory as the program

-* File names must match exactly: employees.csv attendance.csv
-  SSS_Table.csv

-* The program currently processes available attendance data

-* If only one date is present, only Cutoff 1 will have values

-* The system follows payroll rules such as:

-  * Grace period
-  * Lunch deduction
-  * Maximum working hours

-End of Program Documentation
+Team Details
+Each team member is assigned a specific module to ensure clear responsibility and organized development.
+Person 1 – Project Lead / Integrator
+Responsibilities:
+Handles login system, employee menu, and payroll menu Controls the main program flow
+Integrates all modules into one system
+Oversees final testing

+Person 2 – Employee Data Module
+Responsibilities:
+Reads employee data from employees.csv
+Extracts:
+Employee Number
+Name
+Birthday
+Hourly Rate
+Displays employee information

+Person 3 – Attendance and Time Computation
+Responsibilities:
+Reads login and logout time from attendance.csv Applies 10-minute grace period
+Applies working limits (8:00 AM to 5:00 PM)
+Deducts 1 hour lunch break
+Computes daily working hours capped at 8 hours

+Person 4 – Cutoff Hours Aggregation
+Responsibilities:
+Processes attendance records per employee
+Calls computeDailyHours() method
+Groups hours into two cutoffs:
+Day 1 to 15
+Day 16 to end
+Returns total hours per cutoff

+Person 5 – Salary and Deduction Computation
+Responsibilities:
+Computes gross salary per cutoff using hours × hourly rate Computes total gross salary from both payroll cutoffs Applies deductions:
+SSS (based on SSS_Table.csv)
+PhilHealth (3% with limits applied)
+Pag-IBIG (1% or 2% capped at 100)
+Withholding tax based on defined income brackets in the program Computes total deductions and net salary

+Person 6 – Payroll Processing and Output
+Responsibilities:
+Handles payroll processing menu
+Processes payroll for one or all employees
+Displays output in structured format including:
+Employee Number
+Cutoff 1 Hours and Gross Salary
+Cutoff 2 Hours and Gross Salary
+Total Deductions
+Net Salary

+Program Details
+MotorPHPayroll is a Java-based payroll system that reads employee and attendance data from CSV files and computes payroll information.
+The program begins with a login system where users can log in as either employee or payroll staff.
+Employee users can enter their employee number to view personal details including name, birthday, and hourly rate.
+Payroll staff users can process payroll either for a single employee or for all employees.
+The system reads employee data from employees.csv and retrieves attendance records from attendance.csv.
+It calculates daily working hours using login and logout times while applying payroll rules such as grace period, lunch deduction, working hour limits, and an 8-hour cap per day.
+Total working hours are grouped into two payroll cutoffs: days 1–15 and days 16–end of the month.
+Salary is computed using total hours worked and hourly rate.
+The system then applies deductions including SSS, PhilHealth, Pag-IBIG, and withholding tax to compute the final net salary.

+Files Used
+employees.csv
+Contains employee information including hourly rate attendance.csv
+Contains employee attendance records with login and logout times SSS_Table.csv
+Contains salary brackets and corresponding SSS contributions

+How to Run the Program
+Compile the program
+javac MotorPHPayroll.java
+Run the program
+java MotorPHPayroll
+Sample Input
+Employee View:
+Username: employee
+Password: 12345
+Payroll View:
+Username: payroll staff
+Password: 12345

+Output Description
+For payroll processing, the system displays results per employee in the following format:
+Employee #: [Employee Number]
+Cutoff 1 Hours: [Total Hours]
+Gross Salary: [Computed Salary]
+Cutoff 2 Hours: [Total Hours]
+Gross Salary: [Computed Salary]
+Total Deductions: [SSS + PhilHealth + Pag-IBIG + Tax]
+Net Salary: [Final Salary After Deductions]
+Each employee’s payroll is displayed separately with labeled sections for clarity.
+All values are formatted to two decimal places for consistency.

+Project Plan Link
+MO-IT101 Project Plan_Group 45

+End of Documentation